GuilhermeBigaiski/Estatisticas_Pelada/README.md

 **Football Performance & Financial Control – End-to-End Data Project**

 The main portfolio repository provides an overview of the full solution and related modules.

+---

+##  Notes

+This project was designed to allow non-technical users to register financial data without direct interaction with databases or spreadsheets.